Howland Island: National Wildlife Refuge

-On June 27, 1974, Secretary of the Interior Rogers Morton created Howland Island National Wildlife Refuge which was expanded in 2009 to add submerged lands within 12 nmi of the island.
+On June 27, 1974, Secretary of the Interior Rogers Morton created Howland Island National Wildlife Refuge, which was expanded in 2009 to add submerged lands within 12 nmi of the island.
 The refuge now includes 648 acre of land and 410351 acre of water.
 Along with six other islands, the island was administered by the U.S. Fish and Wildlife Service as part of the Pacific Remote Islands National Wildlife Refuge Complex.
 In January 2009, that entity was upgraded to the Pacific Remote Islands Marine National Monument by President George W. Bush.

-The island habitat has suffered from the presence from multiple invasive exotic species.
+Multiple invasive exotic species have affected the island habitat.
 Black rats were introduced in 1854 and eradicated in 1938 by feral cats introduced the year before.
-The cats proved to be destructive to bird species, and the cats were eliminated by 1985.
+The cats proved destructive to bird species and were eliminated by 1985.
 Pacific crabgrass continues to compete with local plants.

-Public entry to the island is only by special use permit from the U.S. Fish and Wildlife Service and it is generally restricted to scientists and educators.
+Public entry to the island is allowed with a special use permit from the U.S. Fish and Wildlife Service, and it is generally restricted to scientists and educators.
 Representatives from the agency visit the island on average once every two years, often coordinating transportation with amateur radio operators or the U.S. Coast Guard to defray the high cost of logistical support.

 Earhart Light

-Colonists sent to the island in the mid-1930s, to establish possession by the United States, built the Earhart Light (0°48′20.48″N 176°37′8.55″W), named after Amelia Earhart, as a day beacon or navigational landmark.
+Colonists sent to the island in the mid-1930s to establish possession by the United States, built the Earhart Light (0°48′20.48″N 176°37′8.55″W), named after Amelia Earhart, as a day beacon or navigational landmark.
 It is shaped like a short lighthouse.
 It was constructed of white sandstone with painted black bands and a black top meant to be visible several miles out to sea during daylight hours.
-It is located near the boat landing at the middle of the west coast, near the site of Itascatown.
-The beacon was partially destroyed early in World War II by Japanese attacks, but was rebuilt in the early 1960s by men from the U.S. Coast Guard ship Blackhaw.
-By 2000, the beacon was reported to be crumbling and it had not been repainted in decades.
+It is located near the boat landing in the middle of the west coast, near Itascatown.
+The beacon was partially destroyed early in World War II by Japanese attacks but was rebuilt in the early 1960s by men from the U.S. Coast Guard ship Blackhaw.
+By 2000, the beacon was reported to be crumbling, and it had not been repainted in decades.

-Ann Pellegreno overflew the island in 1967, and Linda Finch did so in 1997, during memorial circumnavigation flights to commemorate Earhart's 1937 world flight.
-No landings were attempted but both Pellegreno and Finch flew low enough to drop a wreath on the island.
+Ann Pellegreno overflew the island in 1967, and Linda Finch did so in 1997 during memorial circumnavigation flights to commemorate Earhart's 1937 world flight.
+No landings were attempted, but Pellegreno and Finch flew low enough to drop a wreath on the island.